A topic from the subject of Literature Review in Chemistry.

 Introduction:

-Inorganic chemistry plays a crucial role in developing clean and sustainable energy sources.
-It involves the study of non-carbon-based elements and their compounds.
+Inorganic chemistry plays a crucial role in the development and advancement of clean and sustainable energy sources.
+It focuses on the study of non-carbon-based elements and their compounds, which are essential components in many renewable energy technologies.

 Solar Energy: